 Images: The Everett Collection

 Betty White is a national treasure.
-The television icon has been with us for nearly a century, and her small screen career stretches back to the earliest days of the medium.
+The television icon was with us for nearly a full century, with her small-screen career stretching back to the earliest days of the medium.

 Her stellar string of sitcom roles began in 1952 on the charming Life with Elizabeth, a series based around a character she had performed on the talk show Hollywood on Television going back to the 1940s.
 The show, which was essentially a collection of short interactions between husband and wife, helped pioneer the romantic sitcom.